MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Introducing-MultiPoint-services.md

 -   Directly to video ports on the computer

--   Through specialized USB zero clients \(also referred to as multifunction USB hubs\), as well as through similar USB\-over\-Ethernet devices.
+-   Through specialized USB zero clients (also referred to as multifunction USB hubs), as well as through similar USB-over-Ethernet devices.

--   Over the local area network \(LAN\)
+-   Over the local area network (LAN)

 Each of these methods is described in more detail in [MultiPoint Services Stations](MultiPoint-services-Stations.md) later in this document.